aws-samples/amazon-dynamodb-labs/content/event-driven-architecture/ex1overview/Step1.en.md

 weight: 2
 ---

-{{% notice info %}}
-Points and scoreboard only apply when this lab is run during an AWS Event.
-If you're running this lab independently, you have the top score!
+::alert[Points and scoreboard only apply when this lab is run during an AWS Event.
+If you're running this lab independently, you have the top score!]
-{{% /notice %}}
-{{% notice info %}}
-AWS Event: Be sure you've set a family-friendly team name in Workshop Studio, especially if you think you'll be on the top of the scoreboard!
+::alert[AWS Event: Be sure you've set a family-friendly team name in Workshop Studio, especially if you think you'll be on the top of the scoreboard!]
-{{% /notice %}}

 To make this workshop more interesting we introduced a scoring element!
 As you move through the workshop and fix the pipeline you are awarded points for successfully aggregating messages.